How To Develop Perseverance To Achieve Greatness (In Your Career And Life)

-So you can see the lower brain has a very useful purpose and it’s good that we have it, but for most cases in our life, it’s not serving us.
+You can see the lower brain has a very useful purpose and it’s good that we have it, but for most cases in our life, it’s not serving us.

-So the way that we persevere is we get our higher brain to tell our lower brain to chill out.
+The way that we persevere is we get our higher brain to tell our lower brain to chill out.